ODM2/YODA-File/README.md

 ===============

 ###History
 The [CZO Display File v1](http://criticalzone.org/national/publications/pub/whitenack-et-al-2011-czo-display-file-specification/) format was developed in 2010-2011 as a means for [US Critical Zone Observatories](http://criticalzone.org/) to share data in a form that was both human readable and machine parsable.
-The header provides metadata that allows the comma-separated data to be ingested into an [Observations Data Model 1.1 (ODM1.1)](http://his.cuahsi.org/odmdatabases.html) database, such as a [CUAHSI Hydroserver](http://his.cuahsi.org/hydroserver.html).
+The header provides structured metadata that allows the comma-separated data to be ingested into an [Observations Data Model 1.1 (ODM1.1)](http://his.cuahsi.org/odmdatabases.html) database, such as a [CUAHSI Hydroserver](http://his.cuahsi.org/hydroserver.html).

 ###Goals
 Our goal for **CZO Display File v2** is to substantially extend the CZO Display File specification to accomodate the full diversity of critical zone science data -- such as hydrological time series, soil profile geochemistry, biodiversity transects, etc. -- that can be organized with the [Observations Data Model v2 (ODM2)](https://github.com/UCHIC/ODM2).
 In addition, the CZO Display File v2 will meet the following requirements: